AckerlyXu/heima/articles/virtual-machines/linux/extensions-features.md

 True                       chinanorth      customScript  Succeeded            Microsoft.Azure.Extensions  exttest                             2  customScript
 ```

-Extension execution status can also be found in the Azure portal preview.
+Extension execution status can also be found in the Azure Portal.
 To view the status of an extension, select the virtual machine, choose **Extensions**, and select the desired extension.

 ### Rerun a VM extension